ktbarrett/ktbarrett.github.io/_posts/2024-07-24-cocotb-resolve-x.md

 2. As the value of signals that are multiply-driven.
 3. As a "match all" in logic.

-When considering the third idiom, it is important to note the *exact* wording used:
+When considering the third case, it is important to note the *exact* wording used:

 > As a "match all" ***in logic***.